apache/beam/website/www/site/content/en/blog/beam-2.33.0.md

 * See a full list of open [issues that affect](https://issues.apache.org/jira/issues/?jql=project%20%3D%20BEAM%20AND%20affectedVersion%20%3D%202.33.0%20ORDER%20BY%20priority%20DESC%2C%20updated%20DESC) this version.
 * Go SDK jobs may produce "Failed to deduce Step from MonitoringInfo" messages following successful job execution.
 The messages are benign and don't indicate job failure.
 These are due to not yet handling PCollection metrics.
 * Large BigQueryIO writes that use file loads method will fail in batch mode.
 Specifically, writes that are large enough to use copy jobs.
+  Will result in `IllegalArgumentException: Attempting to access unknown side input` errors.
+If you're running into this, we recommend upgrading to a newer version or using another write method.
 ## List of Contributors

 According to git shortlog, the following people contributed to the 2.33.0 release.
 Thank you to all contributors!